emilybrooks/emilybrooks.github.io/tms.md

 	Kiria mazan

 Notes:
-- Make sure you have 13 3-star prestiege before you leave (keep fighting the blackscale rider encounter)
+- Make sure you have 13 3-star prestige before you leave (keep fighting the blackscale rider encounter)
 - Itsuki should also have armorslayer

 Traport